backprop-ai/backprop/docs/source/Tasks.rst

 Finetuning
 **********
-Text generation requires a params dict with an "input_text" key, and optionally an "output_text" key.
+Text generation requires a params dict with keys "input_text" and "output_text".
 The values here are simply lists of strings.

-If no output text is provided, the model will be trained on generating text that is 'similar' to the input.
-This can be used for fully generative tasks, such as story generation.
+When trained, the model will learn expected outputs for a given context -- this is how tasks such as generative sentiment detection or text summary can be trained.

-If output *is* provided, the model will learn expected outputs for a given context -- this is how tasks such as generative sentiment detection or text summary can be trained.
+Finetuning text generation also accepts keyword arguments ``max_input_length`` and ``max_output_length``, which specify the maximum token length for inputs and outputs.

 .. code-block:: python